-The broader consultative process has been formative to the development of all components presented here, providing key inputs to the Consultation and Participation Plan; the identification of key drivers of deforestation and potential activities to address these and identification of the potential impacts of these activities on different stakeholder groups.
-The NRSC and expert working groups have provided input to and revisions of R-PP draft documents.
+The broader consultative process has been formative to the development of all components presented here, providing key inputs to the Consultation and Participation Plan; the identification

-Stage 2: R-PP Implementation Phase (2010-2013)
+Stage 3: R-PP Implementation Phase (2010-2013)

 This R-PP document represents Ghana's ongoing efforts to get 'ready' for a future mechanism for REDDplus.
 It presents a three-step approach to REDDplus strategy development and establishment of the technical, policy, legal, management and monitoring arrangements necessary to enable Ghana to fully participate in a mechanism for REDDplus.
 Implementation of the R-PP is anticipated to continue through until early 2012/2013.